Movies for Television

 theatrical movie "The Great Gatsby" starring Robert Redford.

 "Belles" is a story within a story.
 Fitzgerald and his wife,

-Zelda, have returned from Europe.
+Zelda, have returned form Europe.
 Through high living, he is deeply in

 debt, while his wife Zelda has distanced herself becoming obsessed with